 COVID-19: Using Parks Responsibly

-While using the parks, you must follow social distancing guidelines including remaining at least two meters away from others at all times.
-Please respect others whilst using the parks.
+While using the parks, you must follow social distancing guidelines including remaining at least 2 metres away from others at all times, or at least 1 metre when wearing a face mask.

 All dogs must be on a lead at all times.
 This is to ensure it doesn't run off and you have to retrieve it meaning you come within 2 metres of another person.